 - An ideal diode only allows current to flow in one direction.
 That's because the current is zero when a negative voltage is applied.
-When a positive voltage is applied, any current can flow and so the diode looks nearly like a short circuit. - The "on" voltage is related to the barrier hight, and for Si it's about 0.7V.
-For LEDs it's larger, between 2V 4V. - Always use a series resistor with an LED to limit the current.
+When a positive voltage is applied, any current can flow and so the diode looks nearly like a short circuit. - The "on" voltage is related to the required forward bias, which for Si is about 0.7V.